Your Gun Possession Lawyer Oakland CA

 Is Gun Possession Legal in California?

-Whether it is legal to possess a firearm in California depends on several factors, including a person’s background, age, the type of firearm in possession, and whether they violate concealed carry laws.
+The Second Amendment of the U.S. Constitution allows people to bear arms or to possess weapons.
+But, whether it is legal to possess a firearm in California depends on several factors, including a person’s background, age, the type of firearm in possession, and whether they violate concealed carry laws.

 For example, transporting a loaded firearm is a crime.
 It is also a crime to store a loaded firearm in your home if a child could access it without their parent’s permission.

 The California Penal Code 16590 also prohibits possessing, selling, and manufacturing certain types of firearms, such as zip guns, undetectable firearms, and wallet guns.
 In addition, certain groups of people aren’t allowed to possess a firearm of any kind under California law.

 Gun Possession Lawyer Explains Potential Penalties for Gun Possession Charges

 Gun possession is often limited by state laws to ensure the safety of the gun owner and those around them.
 Since California gun laws strictly regulate gun ownership and usage, penalties for violating them can carry severe and life-changing consequences.

 All firearm purchases must go through a licensed gun dealer in what is called the Dealer’s Record of Sale (DROS) process.
 Firearms can be bought at gun shows and through a private party transaction.

 According to state laws, a seller has to wait for ten days before releasing or transferring a gun to a buyer.